sai4132/Artistic-style-transfer/README.md

 torchvision <br>

 Keep your original image and art image in same folder as the jupyter notebook. <br>
-You can change the influence of the art in resultant image by adjusting weights in the loss function (clarly commented in the jupyter notebook). <br>
+You can change the influence of the art in resultant image by adjusting weights in the loss function (clearly commented in the jupyter notebook). <br>